endymion/BeachAnalytics/site/_posts/2020-04-20-the-computer-forecast-model-that-changed-the-world.md

 <mark>analysis of the potential cost of not
 taking measures to slow the spread of the infection</mark>.{% cite imperial-college:global-impact %}

-{% responsive_image path: images/posts/imperial-college-mitigation-chart.png
+{% include responsive-image-article-figure.html
-  template: _includes/responsive-image-article-figure.html
+  image='images/posts/imperial-college-mitigation-chart.png'
-  caption: "Chart from Imperial College report showing the potential life-saving effects of social distancing." %}
+  caption="Chart from Imperial College report showing the potential life-saving effects of social distancing." %}

 The report is especially relevant now in April, as society faces a crisis of discipline in maintaining social distancing.
 For example, the above chart